OptimistiCompound/SUSTech_CS305_BlockChain/README.md

 ### Part 3: Block and Transaction Generation and Verification

 After initializing a peer and finding the known peers, a full peer starts generating and verifying transactions and blocks.
-In this project, each full peer periodically generates one transaction and broadcasts it to other full peers for verification.

-A transaction is valid if the transaction ID is correct.
+In this project, each full peer periodically generates one transaction and broadcasts it to other full peers for verification. **A transaction is valid if the transaction ID is correct**.
 These transactions are also stored in the peer's local transaction pool, `tx_pool`.

 Since we only focus on transaction and block exchange in the blockchain P2P network, we simplify block generation here.
-Instead of selecting a block generator to generate a block, in each block period, each peer packages transactions in their `tx_pool` into a block independently and broadcasts it to other peers for verification.
-A block is valid if the `block ID` is correct.
+Instead of selecting a block generator to generate a block, in each block period, each peer packages transactions in their `tx_pool` into a block independently and broadcasts it to other peers for verification. **A block is valid if the `block ID` is correct**.

 The procedure for transaction/block generation and verification is as follows: